JPA’s Origins and History

 The Emergence of Spring Data JPA

 Spring Data JPA was first released in 2011 as part of the Spring Data project.
-It greatly improved development productivity by eliminating boilerplate such as EntityManagerFactory and EntityManager creation, transaction management, and repetitive CRUD code writing required when using JPA.
-The Spring Data project provides a consistent programming model not only for JPA but also for various data stores like MongoDB, Redis, Elasticsearch, and Neo4j.
-Spring Data JPA is the module specialized for relational databases and JPA among them.
+It greatly improved development productivity by removing boilerplate such as creating EntityManagerFactory and EntityManager instances, handling transactions, and writing repetitive CRUD code by hand.
+The Spring Data project provides a consistent programming model not only for JPA but also for data stores such as MongoDB, Redis, Elasticsearch, and Neo4j.
+Within that project, Spring Data JPA is the module focused on relational databases and JPA.

 Implementing the Repository Pattern

 The core of Spring Data JPA is the Repository pattern.
-When developers define only interfaces, Spring automatically generates proxy-based implementations at runtime.
-These implementations internally use EntityManager to interact with the database.
-CrudRepository provides basic CRUD methods like save(), findById(), findAll(), and deleteById().
-JpaRepository extends CrudRepository to additionally provide flush(), saveAndFlush(), batch deletion, and paging and sorting features.
+When developers define only interfaces, Spring generates proxy-based implementations at runtime.
+Those implementations use EntityManager internally to interact with the database.
+CrudRepository provides basic CRUD methods such as save(), findById(), findAll(), and deleteById().
+JpaRepository extends CrudRepository and adds flush(), saveAndFlush(), batch deletion, and paging and sorting support.

 public interface UserRepository extends JpaRepository<User, Long> {